|

 for holiness, and all around you will be an ocean of

 sin.
+You will be alone.
 And it will break your heart.

 Broken Heart